k8snetworkplumbingwg/whereabouts/doc/proposals/dualstack.md

 The IPAM configuration format would be updated to include multiple IP configurations.

-Rather than having IP related configurations directly as key members of `IPAMConfig` object, the IP configuration would be wrapped in a new struct - let's say `IPConfig`.
+Rather than having IP related configurations directly as key members of `IPAMConfig` object, the IP configuration would be wrapped in a new struct - let's say `RangeConfiguration`.
-The existing `IPAMConfig` would have an array of `IPConfig` as an attribute.
+The existing `IPAMConfig` would have an array of `RangeConfiguration` as an attribute.

 ### Changes in IPAM Config